-Thank you for visiting the Office for Victims of Crime (OVC) website.
+Thank you for visiting the OVC website.
 Read the information below carefully to find the best number to call or resource to access for your specific situation.

 If you feel that you are in immediate danger, we strongly urge you to call your local police department’s emergency number (911).

 Find other crisis hotlines, including the National Elder Abuse Hotline and National Domestic Violence Hotline, on our helpline referral list.